BrandonHohn/BlenderImportExportTools/README.md

+## Features

+### Import

+After selecting a folder containing ".blend" files, all objects from the files will be imported into your current project in a grid-like formation.
+You can specify the number of projects' collections to be in a row before the next row is started.

+### Export

+Select a collection to export to a brand new Blender file.

-### Features
+### Delete Empty Collections

-Import from a folder of Blender files
-All Collections will be included and spaced out in a grid format.
-Add additional spacing per imported collection.
-Choose the max number of projects imported before starting a new row.
-Lastly, simple delete empty collections button!
+Remove any unwanted, empty collections immediately with this button.

+_Disclaimer_

+This project was created from start to end with prompt engineering as a test of an AI workflow.

 ### Potential Issues
 Sometimes your meshes may have a pink texture issue.
 You can either reassign the texture, or attempt to recover the source texture though: